Business Maps as a Framework

 Every Business Context

-serves and is managed by different actors, whether those are human customers of different kinds, employees, or an AI agent that's running some automations.
+serves and is managed by different actors, whether those are human customers of different kinds, employees, or an AI agent that's triggering some automations.
 Those actors, or more accurately, those kinds of actors, are called Personas

 .
 Within the Personas